File tab in the upper-left corner of your Word window.

 If your document is intended to be a form that users fill out, protecting it’s vital.
 This prevents accidental edits to the structure.
 For Content Controls, you can lock them individually.
 For legacy forms, you can protect the entire document.

-Tip 4: Leverage Templates
+Tip 4: Use Templates

 Create frequently used checklists or forms as Word templates (.dotx files).
 This saves time and ensures consistency.
 To do this, create your document with the checkboxes and structure, then go to File > Save As, choose a location, and select “Word Template” from the “Save as type” dropdown.